Huangruopeng/GitHub-test/LearningPy.md

 ***
 **And So on**</br>
 :bulb:<font color=DimGray size=3>_It's waste a lot of my time to summarize the basics.
-You can find similar points from many websites。_</font>
+You can find similar points from many websites or check my upload pdfs。_</font>